AakashKumarNain/Notebooks/Vectorized_IOU/readme.md

 ## Why this implementation?
 IOU is an important metric for many types of models.
 It is heavily used in Object detection.
-Computing IOU for each pair(groundtruth and prediction) can be expensive if you are applying a for loop.
+Computing IOU for each pair(groundtruth and prediction) can be expensive if you are using a `for` loop.
 What we really want is a vectorized implementation so that we can computer the IOU in a single pass